maxrzepka/drama/README.md

 This project intends to be a gentle way to dive into clojure ecosystem.
 For now it contains cascalog , enlive and simple web dev in clojure.

+A html source transcript is also available http://maxrzepka.github.com/drama/doc.html

-You may consider my other project https://github.com/maxrzepka/clojure-by-example to play with enlive selectors.
+You may consider my other project https://github.com/maxrzepka/clojure-by-example to play with enlive selectors on [heroku](http://cold-dusk-9608.herokuapp.com/).

 ## Act 1